mkingmking/graph-coarsening/README.md

 Repository Contents:

-solomon_dataset/: Directory containing the Solomon VRPTW benchmark datasets in CSV format (e.g., ``C101.csv`` or ``R101.csv``).
+solomon_dataset/: Directory containing the Solomon CVRPTW benchmark datasets in CSV format (e.g., ``C101.csv`` or ``R101.csv``).
 The files list the depot and customers with coordinates, demands and time windows.
-Vehicle capacity is not stored in the files, so the loaders assume the standard Solomon capacity of ``200``.
+Vehicle capacity is not stored in the files, they are added appropriately via main files.

 This Python script implements the core spatio-temporal graph coarsening algorithm, including node and edge definitions, graph operations, and the multilevel coarsening and inflation procedures.
-It also integrates Full Qubo Solver, Average Partitioning Solver algorithms; Greedy and Clarke and Wright Savings heuristics for solving VRPTW instances on both original and coarsened graphs.
+It also integrates Full Qubo Solver, Average Partitioning Solver algorithms; Greedy and Clarke and Wright Savings heuristics for solving CVRPTW instances on both original and coarsened graphs.

+ORTOOLS solver is added as a SOTA benchmark.

 Currently has %76 test coverage for core modules.